|CNY Hiking HOME PAGE

-Finger Lakes National Forest maintains a system of trails to provide you with a better opportunity to see and enjoy the Forest at close range.
+Finger Lakes National Forest maintains a system of trails to provide you with a better opportunity to see and enjoy the Forest up close.
 Hiking is just one of the numerous recreational opportunities available to you on the National Forest.
-See the links below for information and maps for hiking.
-There is also a map above that can be used to plan your hikes in Finger Lakes National Forest.
+See the links below and above for information plus maps for hiking.
+There is also a map below that can be used to plan your hikes in Finger Lakes National Forest.

 Hiking Trails in Finger Lakes National Forest